stacks-archive/blockstack-ios/README.md

 See the [example in the example web app in this repository](Tools/Blockstack-webapp/public/redirect.html).

-You can run the example webapp to test out redirects by running `npm install && npm start` from the webapp directory
+You can run the example webapp to test out redirects by running `npm install && npm start` from the webapp directory.

+*Note: in production make sure you're using https with cors enabled.*

 ## Usage